The ghost length and duality on the chain and cochain type levels: Proof of Theorem

-Let $\D(\text{\bf mod-}A)$ denote the derived category of DG right modules over $A$.
-Let $C$ be an augmented DG coalgebra over $\K$ and $\text{\bf comod-}C$ the category of cocomplete DG right $C$-comodules.
-We denote by $\D(\text{\bf comod-}C)$ the coderived category of cocomplete DG $C$-comodules, namely the localization of the category of the complete DG $C$-comodule at the class of weak equivalences; see \cite{L-H} and also Section 4.
+\begin{defn} (i) Let $A$ be an augmented DG algebra over $\K$ with differential of degree $+1$ and $\mathsf{mod-}A$ the category of DG left $A$-modules.
+The {\it derived category} $\D(\mathsf{mod-}A)$ of DG right $A$-modules is the localization of the homotopy category of $\mathsf{mod-}A$ at the class of quasi-isomorphisms. \\ (ii) Let $C$ be a co-augmented DG coalgebra over $\K$ with differential of degree $+1$ and $\mathsf{comod-}C$ the category of cocomplete DG right $C$-comodules; see the Appendix.
+The {\it coderived category} $\D(\mathsf{ comod-}C)$ of cocomplete DG $C$-comodules is the localization of the homotopy category of $\mathsf{comod-}C$ at the class of weak equivalences; see \cite{L-H} and also the Appendix.